What does a US ban on Russian oil accomplish?

 While U.S. oil and gas producers could drill for more natural gas, its export facilities are already operating at capacity.
 Expanding those facilities would take years and billions of dollars.

 Daly reported from Washington.
-AP writer Geir Moulson contributed from Berlin and AP writer Aamer Madhani contributed from Washington.
+AP writer Aamer Madhani contributed to this report from Washington.